bobbingwide/cookie-cat/README.md

 Requires oik version 1.13 or higher

 ## Changelog
+# 1.4.5
+* Changed: Update for PHPUnit 8,https://github.com/bobbingwide/cookie-cat/issues/4
+* Tested: With WordPress 5.3.2 and WordPress Multi Site
+* Tested: With PHP 7.3 and PHP 7.4
+* Tested: With PHPUnit 8

 # 1.4.4
 * Changed: Depends on oik v3.2.8, https://github.com/bobbingwide/cookie-cat/issues/3
 * Changed: Uses https to Load the XML file from cookie-cat.co.uk